WTEN: News operation

 For most of its history, WTEN was a solid runner-up to WRGB, especially after moving its transmitter to Voorheesville.
 WNYT overtook WTEN for the runner-up spot by the late 1980s, and in 1992, scored its first late news victory.
 WTEN has generally remained at a stable second place since then, although for a period in the early 2000s, it fell back to third.
-At times during the 1990s and 2000s, this station has occasionally finished ahead of WRGB or, more recently, WNYT.
-In terms of Nielsen ratings, the Capital District has been a very competitive market, with WRGB, WTEN and WNYT waging a spirited battle for first place.
+At times during the 1990s and 2000s, WTEN has occasionally finished ahead of WRGB or, more recently, WNYT.
+In terms of Nielsen ratings, the Capital District has been one of the most competitive markets in the country, with WRGB, WTEN and WNYT waging a spirited three-way battle for first place.

 In November 2009, WNYT's newscasts slipped back to third place largely resulting from its owner Hubbard Broadcasting deciding to terminate many of its popular news team members.
 One notable personality let go from the NBC affiliate was Lydia Kulbida who was hired by WTEN in time to help launch the market's only over-the-air weekday local news show at 4 (which occurred on September 21, 2009).
 On October 26, 2011, WTEN became the second station in Albany to upgrade its newscasts to high definition level.

 As a full-time satellite of WTEN, WCDC simulcast all newscasts from its parent outlet.
 Although there were no separate title openings or local cut-ins provided during the broadcasts, there was coverage of Western Massachusetts and Southwestern Vermont.
 Since 2001, rival WNYT has been the only Capital District-based television station to operate a bureau in Western Massachusetts (located in Pittsfield).
 With the consolidation of WXXA with WTEN, the ABC affiliate took over production of the Fox station's newscasts.
 The two stations' reporting staffs were merged immediately following the completion of Shield Media's purchase of WXXA.
 On January 24, 2013, the Fox outlet dropped its separate weeknight 5 and 11 o'clock newscasts.
 WXXA's weekday morning newscast (seen 7 to 9 a.m.) and nightly prime time broadcast at 10 were retained as this programming does not directly compete with local news airing on WTEN.